2021 Summer Specialty Courses - Exclusively Online

 The choice is yours.
 You can even create your own custom summer program by choosing one or two of these courses any week -- or every week!

-- Debate - Learn how to give spectacular speeches and to structure your ideas into clear arguments.
-Builds the skills for debating and confidence in presentation, considering multiple perspectives and giving thoughtful on-the-spot responses.
+- Debate I - There has never been a more important time to make sure you are able to make your voice be heard.
+Learn how to give spectacular speeches and to structure your ideas into clear arguments.
+Build the skills for debating and confidence in presentation, considering multiple perspectives, and giving thoughtful on-the-spot responses.

 - Micro Mystery: Forensic Science and Mystery Writing - Create a mini-mystery using real detective skills!
 Learn and apply forensic science techniques while creating your own unique mystery short story.